mgirouard/goinit/README.md

 * `GIT_INIT`: Whether or not to initialize a git repository.
 * `README`: The name of the README file to be created, if any.
 Leave empty if no README is desired.

+Any of these are available to be temporarily overridden if you set a temporary environment variable.

+    BASE_PATH=github.com/mgirouard goinit foobar